Credit card companies eliminating signature requirements

 Analyst Robert Barba at Bankrate.com said the use of signatures was “somewhat of a tradition.”
 He said “we assign a value to the signature.
 We think there are some sort of legitimacy to signing a receipt.
 The reality is it’s just not a robust form of security.”

-Cyber Security expert Alan Brill, vice president at the security firm Kroll, said banks and credit card companies have systems in place to detect fraud that are far more effective than signature authentication.
+Cyber security expert Alan Brill, senior managing director at the security firm Kroll, said banks and credit card companies have systems in place to detect fraud that are far more effective than signature authentication.
 He said spending habits and transaction locations are red flags.
 He saidcredit card companies make “risk decisions a million times an hour,” adding “the systems dynamically do a good job.”

 National Retail Federation spokesman Craig Shearman said the end of the signature for credit card transactions is not significant, “the signature is virtually meaningless, so no longer having it loses very little.”